-Let’s assume you purchase the 3 day pass for $239.
-You use the card to book the lobster dinner cruise, the Puerto Morelos snorkeling tour, and the “Swim with Dolphins” excursion.
-The regular price for those 3 attractions is $377 per adult, meaning you could do just one of them per day and save $138 per adult with a 3 day pass!
-Even if you chose a 4 day pass and visited these 3 attractions, you’d still save $88 per adult.
+Let’s assume you purchase the 3 day pass for $269.
+You use the card to book the steak dinner cruise, the Puerto Morelos snorkeling tour, and the “Swim with Dolphins” excursion.
+The regular price for those 3 attractions is $367 per adult, meaning you could do just one of them per day and save $98 per adult with a 3 day pass!
 That’s a huge chunk of money, so this pass definitely deserves your consideration.

 Obviously, the amount you save depends on the attractions you choose.
 By picking the most expensive items, you’ll save more.
 It’s also important to note that many of the attractions require reservations.
 They also have the potential to fill up.
 Although you’re not required to choose your attractions in advance, keep this in mind as you plan your trip.

 Top Reasons to Buy the Go Cancun Card

 What’s the best reason to get the Go Cancun Card?
 Saving money, of course!
 If you’re seeking some variety on your beach vacation, the Go Cancun Card can help you save oodles of cash on the best activities and attractions in the area.
 As I laid out in the example above, visiting just one attraction per day could save you a significant amount of cash – especially if you’re traveling in a group.